mozilla/mozjpeg/BUILDING.md

 In order to create a Mac package/disk image that contains universal x86-64/Arm binaries, set the following CMake variable:

-* `IOS_ARMV8_BUILD`: Directory containing an Armv8 (64-bit) iOS build of
+* `ARMV8_BUILD`: Directory containing an Armv8 (64-bit) iOS or macOS build of
   libjpeg-turbo to include in the universal binaries

-You should first use CMake to configure an Armv8 sub-build of libjpeg-turbo (see "Building libjpeg-turbo for iOS" above) in a build directory that matches the one specified in the aforementioned CMake variable.
+You should first use CMake to configure an Armv8 sub-build of libjpeg-turbo (see "Building libjpeg-turbo for iOS" above, if applicable) in a build directory that matches the one specified in the aforementioned CMake variable.
 Next, configure the primary (x86-64) build of libjpeg-turbo as an out-of-tree build, specifying the aforementioned CMake variable, and build it.
 Once the primary build has been built, run `make dmg` from the build directory.
 The packaging system will build the sub-build, use lipo to combine it with the primary build into a single set of universal binaries, then package the universal binaries.

 Windows